Kingto89/ROMetrics/assets/cases/case_003.md

 - Constant, deep ache in **lumbosacral region**, 7–8/10
 - Pain **does NOT change** much with position (standing, sitting, lying)
 - New symptoms in the last **24–48 hours**:
-- **Bilateral leg weakness**, especially when trying to lift the front of his feet
+- **Bilateral leg weakness**, especially when trying to lift the front of her feet
 - Describes **“numbness in the groin/saddle area”**
 - Reports **difficulty starting urination** and a feeling of incomplete emptying
 - No previous history of significant back pain
 - Denies recent trauma beyond the lift, but:
-- Woke up last night multiple times because pain would not let him sleep
+- Woke up last night multiple times because pain would not let her sleep
 - No fever, but appears **visibly distressed and worried**

 ---